 Only include references that you have cited in the body of your paper.

-Write the word References at the top of the page and do not use bold or use a different font size.
+Write the word References at the top of the page in bold, do not change the font size.
 If you only have one reference write the word Reference.

 Please note that the term works cited is not APA style, and that a bibliography is not a reference list but is a list of recommended readings.